Ph.D Candidate in Political ScienceB.A., Political Science and History, Furman University, 2009

 M.A., Political Science, Baylor University, 2012

 Josh received his B.A. in Political Science and History from Furman University in 2009.
 From 2009-2010, Josh worked in student affairs at Wofford College.
 This experience reaffirmed his passion for mentoring and building relationships with college students.
 Josh’s preference for mentoring in the context of the classroom led him to Baylor University in the fall of 2010.
 At Baylor, Josh studied the history of political thought and the development of international relations theory.
-Josh’s research interests include the just war tradition, the political thought of Jean Jacques Rousseau, and morality in international relations.
+Josh’s research interests include political philosophy, early modern political thought, international relations theory, critical realism, constructivism, and diplomatic history.

 David Corey and Josh King. “ ‘Pacem in Terris’ and the Just War Tradition: A Semicentennial Reconsideration.”
 Journal of Military Ethics.
 Vol 2, 2013.